thiagokalid/visual-odometer-algorithms-comparison/README.md

 # 0. Comparison between Visual Odometry algorithms.

 # 1. Introduction <a name="introduction"></a>

 A visual odometer is a system capable of estimating spatial displacement between two images.
-It can be associated with a sensing probe (such as an ultrasonic transducer) to aid giving spatial information during a mechanical sweep.
+It can be associated with a sensing probe (such as an ultrasonic transducer) to aid in giving spatial information during a mechanical sweep.

 There are many types of algorithms that can estimate the displacement between two images.
 In this work, I'll compare some algorithms that perform this task mostly in the frequency domain, namely: